 I also use a healthy dash of fresh ground, green cardamon, which is traditional to add to Turkish Coffee in many countries.
 In addition to a flavor that blends flawlessly with coffee, cardamom soothes bitterness.
 Deep brand (available in Indian groceries) is excellent.
 I use this Kyocera mill for the cardamon.
 Tip: Fresher ground cardamon seeds will smell more sweet and peppery than piney.

 I add these all ingredients to a thick, tapered Turkish pot called a Jezve or Ibrik.
 The narrowed top of the pot helps to create foam that holds in the flavor.
 Traditional tin-lined copper were once preferred for their even heating, but the more-modern clad stainless steel work just as well.
 You can use a butter warmer, provided it tapers at the top.
 The method here is for a 12 oz. pot.
 Having the pot near full creates better foam, retains the flavor and settles the grounds better.
-As mentioned above the pot has a big effect, so once you’ve selected a pot, you’ll need to find the bean that tastes best.
+As mentioned above the pot can have a big effect on flavor, so once you’ve selected a pot, you’ll need to find the bean that tastes best.

-I add a little cold filtered tap water (I use a Brita Filter) and stir the ingredients until pasty to make sure the grounds, cardamom and sugar get properly wet.
+I add a little cold filtered tap water (I use a Brita Filter) and stir the ingredients until pasty to make sure the coffee, cardamom and sugar get properly mixed.
 (You want the ingredients blended so there’s no dry coffee floating on top.)
 Then I add more until I have 10 oz. of water well-stirred in the pot.